shyama7004/OpenCV-Personal-Documentation/readme.md/Introduction.md

 OpenCV’s cv::Mat is a multi-dimensional array class that represents a matrix of numbers.
 It is the fundamental data structure in OpenCV.
-You can think of it as a matrix or an i mage in computer vision.
+You can think of it as a matrix or an image in computer vision.

 2. What is findHomography?